Ravindra Gautam

-Ravindra has recently directed a film titled Ajey: The Untold Story of a Yogi set to release in 2025.
+Ravindra directed the biographical film Ajey: The Untold Story of a Yogi which released in 2025.

 Career

 Ravindra Gautam was born and raised in Lucknow, India.
 He joined Yayavar Rang Mandal in Lucknow when he was studying in Lucknow University.
 A banker by profession, quit his job and shifted to Mumbai.
-He got his break as a director with Kasauti Zindagi Ki.
-Gautam received "ITA Award for Best Director-Drama" for Kasautii Zindagii Kay and Bade Achhe Lagte Hain.
+He got his break as a director with Kasautii Zindagii Kay.
+Gautam received the ITA Award for Best Director-Drama for his contributions to Kasautii Zindagii Kay and Bade Achhe Lagte Hain.
 He also worked on Pavitra Rishta, Parichay, Mann Kee Awaaz Pratigya and Uttaran.